Tenchi2xh/CRT/doc/thesis.md

 In the rasterisation world, a 3D scene is described by a collection of **polygons**, usually triangles, defined by 3 three-dimensional vertices.
 A rasteriser will take a stream of such vertices, transform them into corresponding two-dimensional points on the viewer's monitor, and fill in the transformed two-dimensional triangles (with either lines, or colours).

-\customfigB{img/rasterisation.png}{Rasterisation of a triangle}{: once the vertices have been projected on the screen, a discrete pixel is ``lit'' if its continuous centre is contained within the projected triangle's boundaries.}{}{Wikipedia}
+\customfigB{img/rasterisation.png}{Rasterisation of a triangle}{ --- once the vertices have been projected on the screen, a discrete pixel is ``lit'' if its continuous centre is contained within the projected triangle's boundaries.}{}{Wikipedia}

 Some effects of light observed in real life can be reproduce (or at least *mimicked*) on top of rasterisation.
 For example, if a polygon is not directly facing the camera (i.e. its *normal vector* is not parallel with the camera's direction), the resulting colour of the rasterised triangle will be darker.